Strategy, Terrain and Victory in the Urban Barbershop

 Chapter Twelve

-The Phychology of the chair:
+The Psychology of the chair: The spy network

-happens in the reflection.
+The real conversation happens in the reflection.

 Chapter Thirteen

-Longevity & Legacy:
+Longevity & Legacy: Victory without end

-When the noise fades,
+When the noise fades, the chair remains.

-Dr. Michael Miller
+Author Dr. Michael Miller

 Dr. Michael Miller is a strategist, builder of systems, and student of competitive structure.
 With decades of leadership experience spanning competitive athletics, business, and organizational development, he has built and led high-performance environments where discipline, positioning, and execution determine success.